 Living in Tokyo is another story altogether compared to just visiting for a few days on holiday.

-For a good insight on what it’s like living in Tokyo as a foreigner take a look at this guest post from a friend who taught English in Tokyo for a number of years:
+For a good insight into what it’s like living in Tokyo as a foreigner take a look at this guest post from a friend who taught English in Tokyo for several years:

 Read: Teaching English in Tokyo